-How do we handle change with courage and grace?
+How do we handle life and life transitions with courage, grace and curiosity?

-Maybe our loved ones are entering or exiting high school, college, the world of work (or are trying to).
-Maybe we are feeling what they are feeling in addition to what we are feeling!!!
+If we aren't mindful we will take on both what they are feeling in addition to what we are feeling!!!
 Yup, it's "a lot".

-As I've written about in the past few weeks, especially as it relates to "anxious energy", at times it is hard to discern what we are feeling and where / who it is coming from!
+As I've written about in the past, especially as it relates to "anxious energy", at times it is hard to discern what we are feeling and where / who it is coming from!

 In addition, times of transition and change often bring about this "anxious" energy.
 While it's not always pleasant, the discomfort that comes with newness and the unknown is normal!